 Healthy Soils Program (HSP)

-The Healthy Soils Program encourages farmers to incorporate conservation agriculture techniques that improve their soil health and sequester carbon.
+The CDFA's Healthy Soils Program (HSP) provides financial assistance to farmers and ranchers for the implementation of conservation agriculture practices that improve soil health and sequester carbon.

-Types of projects: Your application can include a combination of up to 30 different eligible soil health practices.
+Types of projects: Your application can include a combination of up to 30 different eligible soil health practices including:

 How to apply: